The Greatest NBA Players Of All Time -- Ranked, 50-1

 Championships: 4

-Entering his 18th season in the league, LeBron James has not shown signs of slowing down.
-Based on his numbers the last few years, it almost seems as if he just reached his prime.
+Entering his 21st season in the league, LeBron James has not shown signs of slowing down.
+No one has ever come close to reaching his sustained success, and his longevity is truly unbelievable.

 The first pick of the 2003 NBA Draft straight out of high school is a four-time MVP and a perennial All-Star.
-He’s the first player to reach 30,000 points, 8,000 rebounds and 8,000 assists and he is on pace to reach the unfathomable—40,000 points, 10,000 rebounds and 10,000 assists.
+He's the first player to reach 30,000 points, 8,000 rebounds, and 8,000 assists, and he is on pace to reach the unfathomable—40,000 points, 10,000 rebounds, and 10,000 assists.
 When James finally pioneers the exclusive 40K-10K-10K club, we may not see anyone else join him for the next 50 years or so.

-His resume is filled with accolades and records broken that could fill an entire 200-page book.
-With today’s advanced statistics and record-keeping, we are able to track what players are doing that are historically great.
-Atop the leaderboard of history-making and record-breaking is the kid from Akron who continues to add to his legacy with every game that he plays.

-The “Greatest of All Time” debate is discussed by the media almost every season because of James’ nightly exploits.
+The “Greatest of All Time” debate is discussed by the media every season because of James’ nightly exploits.
 In fact, never has this discussion become as prevalent as these last few years after he claimed that elusive championship in 2012.
-Since then, he has been working his way up the greatest of all time ladder, passing other players in the discussion such as Larry Bird, Magic Johnson, Bill Russell, Kareem Abdul-Jabbar, and Wilt Chamberlain.
+Since then, he has been working his way up the greatest of all-time ladder, passing other players in the discussion, such as Larry Bird, Magic Johnson, Bill Russell, Kareem Abdul-Jabbar, and Wilt Chamberlain.

-Before his career is over, he may even take over the number one spot on this list, especially if he wins another title with the Lakers after taking home the 2019-20 championship, but that’s a debate for another time.
-For now, let’s just be witnesses and watch in awe of this phenomenon called LeBron James.

 1. Michael Jordan